equinor/tagreader-python/docs/manual.md

 # IMS types

-Tagreader supports connecting to PI and IP.21 servers using both ODBC and Web API interfaces.
+Tagreader supports connecting to PI and IP.21 servers using Web API interfaces.
 When calling certain methods, the user will need to tell tagreader which system and which connection method to use.
 This input argument is called `imstype` , and can be one of the following case-insensitive strings:

-* `pi` : For connecting to OSISoft PI via ODBC.
 * `piwebapi` : For connecting to OSISoft PI Web API
-* `ip21` : For connecting to AspenTech InfoPlus.21 via ODBC
 * `aspenone` : For connecting to AspenTech Process Data REST Web API

 # Listing available data sources

-The method `tagreader.list_sources()` can query for available PI and IP.21 servers available through both ODBC and Web API.
+The method `tagreader.list_sources()` can query for available PI and IP.21 servers available through Web API.
 Input arguments:

-* `imstype` : The name of the [IMS type](#ims-types) to query.
-Valid values: `pi` , `ip21` , `piwebapi` and `aspenone` .
+* `imstype` (optional) : The name of the [IMS type](#ims-types) to query.
+Valid values: `piwebapi` and `aspenone`.

 The following input arguments are only relevant when calling `list_sources()` with a Web API `imstype` ( `piwebapi` or `aspenone` ):